 Pattern baldness occurs when hair follicles are exposed to too much of the hormone dihydrotestosterone (DHT), which causes the hair to shrink and thin.
 It affects around 50% of men by the age of 50 and tends to only affect women after the menopause.
 The hair loss is gradual due to hair follicles being affected at different times.

-Propecia tablets are male prescription only tablets that work to bring about hair re-growth by reducing the level of DHT in the blood.
+Propecia (finasteride 1mg) tablets are male prescription only tablets that work to bring about hair re-growth by reducing the level of DHT in the blood.
 Improvements are normally seen in 3 months and maximum benefit is seen at 2 years.
-After 5 years there is a 90% chance of men having more or the same amount of hair as they began with.
-Regaine is another medication for men, but it is available without prescription.
+After 5 years there is a 90% chance of men having more or the same amount of hair as when they started.
+Regaine (minoxidil) is another medication for men, but it is available without prescription.
 It works by stimulating circulation to the scalp and has been shown to prevent hair loss in 4 out of 5 men.

 If your baldness is occurring in perfectly smooth small patches then you are most likely experiencing alopecia areata.
 This is an autoimmune condition that can occur at any age, but typically affects teenagers and young adults.